 Indiana University offers a wide variety of activities, many connected to Slavic or Czech language and literature.
 IU's world-renowned School of Music with leading performing artists on its faculty offers regular operas, concerts and recitals.
 A number of film series, including four to six Czech films per year, are presented on campus.
 Guest lecturers in the area of Czech include prominent scholars, writers, and political figures.
 Czech ambassador to the U.S. Martin Palous visited in 2002.
 Well-known translator of Czech literature, Paul Wilson, visited in 2003.
 Czech coffee, sponsored by the Czech Club, hour convenes every week at a local cafe for students of the language to practice conversation with native-speakers.

 IU regularly offers Czech language instruction during the academic year.
-For more information on upcoming language and content classes, see the Department of Slavic Languages and Literatures.
+For more information on upcoming language and content classes, see the Department of Slavic and East European Languages & Cultures.